-- Keywords: Group, Maritime, Software, Maritime
+- Keywords: Group, Maritime, Digital solutions, Maritime

 “Without any doubt, digitalization is the strongest driver transforming the maritime industry and DNV GL is ready to support the industry on its digitalization journey.
 We are laying the groundwork for our own transition to modern class to make us more data led and automated than today.
 And soon, we plan to launch third party assurance in new fundamental areas such as sensor fusion systems, algorithm assurance, information gate keeping as well as cyber security,” said Remi Eriksen, Group President & CEO, DNV GL, in his keynote presentation at the event.

 The summit started with the presentations on the current situation.
 Futurist speaker Gerd Leonhard also talked about the mega shifts that will impact shipping including datafication, cognification, virtualization and automation, robotization and disintermediation.
 He said, “Embrace the mega shifts today to be ready for tomorrow – the future is no longer simply an extension of today.
 Even though shipping may look like the ‘last frontier’ to be conquered by digitalization, and despite major changes ahead of us, the future will be better than we think.
 Just because something didn’t work ten years ago doesn’t mean that it won’t change the game completely today.”
 He cited examples such as automated ships run by intelligent and self-learning computers, a global shift to renewable energy and CO2-neutral logistics, and of course huge leaps in material sciences and distributed manufacturing (e.g. 3D printing).
 He concluded, ”The next 20 years will bring more change than the previous 300 years – and if you don't like change, try irrelevance!”

 Some other key takeaway from the summit included the solutions which DNV GL has implemented or will be implanting to help move their customers towards a digital interface.